 Mark Ruffalo claimed in one interview that he received multiple different scripts throughout filming just in case he let something slip.note Recall that he actually came within a hair of saying in an interview prior to Thor: Ragnarok that half the universe would die in the next film, and followed it up by bootlegging part of the movie.

 According to the directors, Tony's funeral was given the production codename "The Wedding".
-According to Tom Holland during an appearance on Jimmy Kimmel Live, he didn't realize it was Tony Stark's funeral until he noticed that Robert Downey Jr. wasn't on set.
+According to Tom Holland during an appearance on Jimmy Kimmel Live, him and the rest of the cast didn't realize it was Tony Stark's funeral until they noticed that Robert Downey Jr. wasn't on set and everyone was wearing black.
+The only ones at the funeral that knew beforehand were Chris Evans and Gwyneth Paltrow.

 In the end credits, the original six Avengers are billed last after every other major character, but their names are displayed with much more prestige than any others, and include the written signatures of the actors as well, creating a 'best-for-last' effect.
 Downey Jr. himself, the man who was the origin of the entire MCU, is billed dead last.